General Purpose Metrics

 rubrics = {

-"score4_description": "The response is mostly accurate and aligns well with the ground truth, with only minor issues or missing details.",
+"score4_description": "The response is accurate and clear, with only minor omissions or slight inaccuracies in addressing the reference.",

 }